noacs-io/audit-filters-ofi-performance/Study-plan.md

-crucial components of anonymity, a focus on specific adverse events, realising flawed approaches, critical analysis and lastly the effort to change and practice that change. [@Alexander2016Morbidity] In order to label complex
+crucial components of anonymity, a focus on specific adverse events, realising flawed approaches, critical analysis and lastly the effort to change and practice that change. [@Alexander2016Morbidity]

-They have shown great results in reducing mortality with the implementation of quality improvement programs.
-[@OReilly2013Opportunities]

-### Morbidity and mortality conferences

 The M&M conferences are regularly scheduled meetings in which specific patient cases are brought up and discussed between healthcare